An overview of dementia

-2. Dementia only affects the elderly
+2. Dementia only affects older seniors

-The World Health Organization estimates that around 9% of people with dementia began to experience symptoms before the age of 65, which is known as early onset dementia.
+The World Health Organization estimates that around 9% of people with dementia begin to experience symptoms before the age of 65, which is known as early onset dementia.
 It can happen to people in their 30s, although the incidence of dementia does increase sharply after the age of 65, and continues to affect more and more people with increasing age.

 When we talk about a condition affecting someone, we should also consider the people who are affected by a loved one having a diagnosis of dementia.
-Caregiver fatigue is a very serious and common occurrence for people who care for someone with dementia, and it’s important to know that there’s help at hand, and asking for support is a responsible, sensible thing to do.
+Caregiver fatigue is a very serious and common occurrence for people who care for someone with dementia, and it’s important to know that there’s help at hand and that asking for support is a responsible, sensible thing to do.

 Get Your Free Dementia E-Book Today